asc-lab/micronaut-microservices-poc/README.md

 Comprehensive guide describing exactly the architecture, applied design patterns and technologies can be found on our blog in article **[Building Microservices with Micronaut](https://altkomsoftware.pl/en/blog/microservices-micronaut/)**.

+**We have recently upgraded to Java 14 (you must have JDK14 in order to build and run the project).**

 **We encourage you to read, because in this README there is only a substitute for all information.**

 Other articles around microservices that could be interesting: